HL7/cqf-measures/input/pages/measure-conformance.md

 **Conformance Requirement 3.1 (Referencing CQL Documents):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-3-1)
 {: #conformance-requirement-3-1}

 1. FHIR-based eCQMs SHALL consist of a FHIR Measure resource conforming to at least the CRMIShareableMeasure profile.
-In addition, measures with a status of active SHALL conform to the CQFMPublishableMeasure profile In particular, FHIR-based measures SHALL contain a narrative containing a human-readable representation of the measure content.
+In addition, measures with a status of active SHALL conform to the CQFMPublishableMeasure profile.
+In particular, FHIR-based measures SHALL contain a narrative containing a human-readable representation of the measure content.
 2. Narrative should be consistent with the narratives in this IG.
 Liquid templates are provided as informative resources to facilitate consistency across measures.
 [Measure.liquid](https://github.com/cqframework/sample-content-ig/blob/master/templates/liquid/Measure.liquid)
 3. FHIR-based measures that make use of CQL SHALL use the CQLLibrary profile.
 4. FHIR-based measures that use CQL MAY reference other CQL libraries, but only the primary measure library is specified in the library element of the measure.